-- affect surface water quality during construction; - have a toxic effect on organisms; and - result in changed sedimentation, scouring and deposition post construction.
+- affect surface water quality during construction; - affect groundwater flows and quality during construction; - have a toxic effect on organisms; and - result in changed sedimentation, scouring and deposition post construction.

-The extent to which the use of groundwater resources or the release of sediments or pollution to groundwater affects:
+The extent to which the use of or changes to the flow of groundwater resources or the release of sediments or pollution to groundwater affects:

 - protected beneficial uses;

-- · groundwater-dependent ecosystems; and
+- groundwater-dependent ecosystems; and

 - receiving surface water ecosystems.